karthick-kk/karthick-kk-hugo/content/resume.md

 Client: [CitiBank](https://citigroup.com) Domain: *Banking*

-`Responsibilities:`
+`Performed Roles:`
 - Provided essential support services to a network of 15,000 servers.
 - Responsible for conducting regular maintenance activities and service tasks, including patching, upgrades, provisioning, and bug fixes, to ensure seamless business continuity.

-`Achievement:`
+`Results:`
 - Implemented automated patch management for Unix servers, significantly reducing the time required for patching from 4 hours to just 20 minutes, representing a 2.5X improvement in efficiency.
-Additionally, achieved an enhanced patch success rate, increasing from 92% to 99%.

 **Mphasis [2012-2015]**